AFrederick13/Decoded-Codex/index.md

 layout: "base.njk"
 ---

-# The Unfolding Path
+# Decoded Codex

-Welcome.
-This is a living repository of study, reflection, and practice, chronicling a journey through the world's great religious and philosophical traditions.
-It is a space for inquiry, dedicated to exploring the perennial wisdom that flows through all faiths and schools of thought.
+This is a living repository of study, reflection, and practice, diving into the world's great religious and philosophical traditions.
+The goal of this place is to encourage the exploration of the perennial wisdom that flows through all faiths and schools of thought.